-Stacked multi-Powerwall systems must be floor-mounted and must be anchored to an adjacent wall.
-The wall must be capable of supporting the lateral load of the Powerwall stack.
+Stacked multi-Powerwall systems must be floor-mounted, with all units installed on a structurally sound flat surface that supports both feet of each unit.
+They must also be anchored to an adjacent wall which must be capable of supporting the lateral load of the Powerwall stack.